ekpoitoro1/SQL_Taste_of_-the_-world_-cafe_data_analysis/README.md

 ### **Key Insights and Findings**

 * There are 32 unique menu items and 4 unique categories in this dataset.

 * The average cost of items by category is between 16.75 and 10.07.
 Italian dishes cost more, while American dishes cost less.

 * Orders were placed between 1st of Jan 2023 to 31st of March 2023, and about 12234 orders have been made so far.
-The best-performing menu

 * The best performing menu items include Hamburger, Edamame, Korean Beef Bowl, while the worst Performing menu items include Cheese Lasagna, Potstickers, Chicken Tacos.

 * A line chart for the trend of total sales per month shows that the month of February has the highest (186 items sold) and lowest (76 items sold) compared to other months.